 Bolivia Caranavi Peaberry Washed Coffee

-Bolivia Caranavi Peaberry Washed coffee is a single origin specialty grade coffee beans from the Sol de la Mañana program, Caranavi region in Bolivia.
+Bolivia Caranavi Peaberry Washed coffee is a single origin specialty grade coffee bean from the Sol de la Mañana program, Caranavi region in Bolivia.
 This coffee is washed processed and roasted at a medium level.
 Rich body and citrus-like acidity.
 Sugar cane, lychee, red cherry flavor with toffee, peach aroma.